infinum/android-handbook/Magic constants and enums.md

 In the above example, the public **setter** for the `activationStatus` field of the `User` class receives an _int_ value as a method parameter.
-The class also defines three conveniently named constants that this method should obviously receive.
+The class also defines three conveniently named constants this method should obviously receive.

 However, nothing is stopping us from setting **virtually any** integer.